0-robinson-1/0-robinson-1.github.io/docs/README-blockchain-app-v2.md

 |robinson|0R1|6LQoeQhiN4jKELv2vWoZMY4tRbDpFCMz2YKBhEVYXp7h|888888|Token2022|
 |RobinSon Coin|RS|6hZvLyLLS3JgjxoPfEfrSJv5q1MPxQE5RExzMoLhURYX|888888|SPL|

-I will use one of these coins to power my blockchain-app and have it be the coin that can get transferred in the wallets of my blockchain-app!
+I will use 0R1 to power my blockchain-app and have it be the coin that can get transferred in the wallets of my blockchain-app!

-## 3.1 Test net Sol
+0R1 (robinson token) gets send out with every new wallet or when a user requests a new air drop.

 Each new wallet receives 1 Sol.
 This Sol comes from a pool of test net Sol that gets topped up by a script that triggers Solana faucet.

-## 3.2 0R1
+## 3.2 Wallet

-0R1 (robinson token) gets send out with every new wallet or when a user requests a new air drop.
+Wallet Lifecycle:
+Create: Generate keypair, store in DB, auto-airdrop 1 SOL + 10 0R1 (create ATAs if needed).
+Low Balance: Auto-detect SOL <0.2 → public airdrop attempt → treasury fallback.
+Send/Receive: 0R1 tokens; no more SOL transfers possible. (this is a test wallet and I will focus on 0R1 token)

+Frontend: React/TS web app as base.
+Optional: Extend to mobile with React Native/Expo.
+Backend: Vercel functions for storage/airdrops.
+Add rate limiting (e.g., per-user daily caps).
+Security/Abuse Prevention: KV-tracked timestamps for airdrops (e.g., 1 SOL/day/user, 10 0R1/week/user).
+Monitor treasury via Solana explorer.

 ## 3.3 Solana Mobile Expo